nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

-**Extensions**

-- 1a.
-The list of departments is empty.

-  use case ends

 **Use case: Finding a department using a keyword**

 1. User requests to show the list of departments containing specified keywords